Dissipative quadratizations of polynomial ODE systems: Preliminaries

 of $m + n$-variate polynomials in $\bx$ and $\by = (y_1, \ldots, y_m)$ \end{itemize} such that the degree of each of of $\bq_1$ and $\bq_2$ is at most two and

 If all the polynomials $g_1, \ldots, g_m$ are monomials, the quadratization is called \emph{monomial quadratization}. \end{definition}

 Note that unlike, for example, \cite[Definition~1]{bychkov2021optimal}, by \emph{quadratization} we mean not just the set of new variables but also the quadratic ODE system~\eqref{eq:resulting_quadr}.
-The reason for this is that, for a fixed set of new variables, there may be many different systems~\eqref{eq:resulting_quadr} exhibiting different numerical behaviors (see Example~\ref{ex:stability}).
+The reason for this is that, for a fixed set of new variables, there may be many different systems of the shape (see Example~\ref{ex:quadratization}) prescribed by~\eqref{eq:resulting_quadr} exhibiting different numerical behaviors (see Example~\ref{ex:stability}).

 \begin{example}[Quadratization] Consider the following scalar ODE

 Here we have $n = 1$ and $p_1(x) = -x + x^3$.
 Consider $y = g_1(x) = x^2$.
 Then we can write

 Therefore, one possible quadratization is given by